 Bikeways & Trails

-This phase of the trail extends from the east side of Valero Refinery in Meraux to the Violet Canal in Violet.
-Construction will include a 10 ft. wide asphalt path on top of the Mississippi River levee and a handicapped accessible ramp and trailhead near the Violet Canal terminus.
+This segment of the trail, known as Phase I & II, extends from the east side of Valero Refinery in Meraux to the Violet Canal in Violet.
+Construction will include an 8 ft. wide asphalt path on top of the Mississippi River levee and trail access improvements.

 This $1.3 million project is funded by a grant from the U.S. Department of Transportation, Federal Highway Administration which is administered in Louisiana by the state Department of Transportation and Development.
 Planning assistance was provided by the Regional Planning Commission for Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany and Tangipahoa Parishes.

 Construction will be performed by Barber Construction based on the trail design by Evans-Graves Engineers, Inc. Additional engineering services for the project will be provided by Digital Engineering.

 If you have questions or need further information contact Deborah Fagan